giovaniortolani/google-tag-linker/README.md

 });
 ```

-Returns the URL string decorated with linker parameter in the fragment part of the URL and using the `_mylinker` "query parameter".
+Returns the URL string decorated with the linker parameter in the fragment part of the URL and uses the `_mylinker` "query parameter".
 ```js
 const entityDecoratedWithLinkerValue = googleTagLinker("decorate", {
     entity: 'https://example.com',